 After 2-3 days, one of these two things happens:

-1. The programmer becomes engaged with other tasks because your pending reply prevents him/her from continuing to work on your project.
+1. The developer becomes engaged with other tasks because your pending reply prevents him/her from continuing to work on your project.

 At best, you will be prioritized; at worst, forgotten.
 The longer you wait to give your response, the worse it will be.

-2. The programmer decides how to solve the task on his own, and simply hopes that his solution is the right one―which is rarely the case.
+2. The developer decides how to solve the task on his own, and simply hopes that his solution is the right one―which is rarely the case.

 Reply to emails right away!